falkmielke/eigentoolbox/README.md

 *Rant OFF.*

-As supporting evidence, I included my previous python code in `./src/EigenToolbox.py`.
+As supporting evidence, I included my previous python code in `./inst/EigenToolbox.py`.
+(*Do not ask me what `inst` means..., [I just found that on SO](https://stackoverflow.com/a/30794104).*)
-It is just so much better, simpler, more useful, than this whole package.
+The Python variant is just so much better (as in: simpler to read, more versatile, ...) than this whole package.
 And it took me half the time to build.